Vizonex/multidict/docs/multidict.rst

    :param self: the :class:`MultiDict` object
    :param key: the key to be removed
    :retval 0: on success,
-   :retval -1: on failure followed by rasing either :exc:`TypeError` or :exc:`KeyError` if key is not in the map.
+   :retval -1: on failure followed by raising either :exc:`TypeError` or :exc:`KeyError` if key is not in the map.

 .. c:function:: static uint64_t MultiDict_Version(MultiDict_CAPI* api, PyObject* self)